Alan Greenspan Fast Facts

 2006 - Opens consulting firm, Greenspan Associates.

-September 17, 2007 - Greenspan's book "The Age of Turbulence: Adventures in a New World" is released.
+September 17, 2007 - Greenspan's book, "The Age of Turbulence: Adventures in a New World," is published.

-October 22, 2013 - Greenspan's book "The Map and the Territory: Risk, Human Nature, and the Future of Forecasting" is released.
+October 22, 2013 - Greenspan's book, "The Map and the Territory: Risk, Human Nature, and the Future of Forecasting," is published.